Organization of a Limited Purpose Trust Company

 Compliance with Bank Secrecy Act Anti-Money Laundering Programs

-The prospective trust company must establish policies and procedures designed to ensure and monitor compliance with the Bank Secrecy Act (BSA) as amended by the USA PATRIOT Act and the anti-money laundering programs of Part 115 of the General Regulations of the Banking Board.
-A compliance program must include, at a minimum, a system of internal controls to assure ongoing compliance, independent testing for compliance to be conducted by bank personnel or by an outside party, the designation of an individual or individuals responsible for coordinating and monitoring day-to-day compliance, and training for appropriate personnel.
+The proposed limited purpose trust company must establish policies and procedures designed to ensure and monitor compliance with the Bank Secrecy Act (BSA) as amended by the USA PATRIOT Act and the anti-money laundering programs of 3 NYCRR Part 115.
+A compliance program must include, at a minimum, a system of internal controls to assure ongoing compliance, independent testing for compliance to be conducted by limited purpose trust company personnel or by an outside party, the designation of an individual or individuals responsible for coordinating and monitoring day-to-day compliance, and training for appropriate personnel.

 Organizational Fees and Expenses

-IMPORTANT: In no event shall the amount or payment of any fee be contingent upon any action, decision, or forbearance on the part of the Department of Financial Services.
+IMPORTANT: In no event shall the amount or payment of any fee be contingent upon any action, decision, or forbearance on the part of the Department.

 Furnish pro forma income and expense statements, balance sheets, and cash flow statements.
-The data should reflect the volume and type of business to be conducted during the first three years of operations.
+The data must reflect the volume and type of business to be conducted during the first three years of operations.

 Description of Parent Organization

-If the proposed trust company is to be a subsidiary of another corporation, the following information concerning the ultimate control party should be provided:
+If the proposed limited purpose trust company is to be a subsidiary of another corporation, the following information concerning the ultimate control party must be provided:

 1. A description of the type of business conducted;